RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 Firewall

-# firewall-cmd commands
+# firewall-cmd essentials

 firewall-cmd --list-all